Draft Framework — For Discussion Purposes Only

 | OZ 2.0 Portfolio Expansion | Additional parcels at similar basis | 9.4% | 12–15% |

-A 320-unit mixed-use affordable housing development on the 3.02-acre USPS Post Office site at 400 NW 7th Avenue, Fort Lauderdale.
-This is not hypothetical — architectural pre-design is complete, the term sheet is in negotiation, and the site is in the NW-Progresso CRA with a confirmed extension through 2035.
+A 353-unit mixed-use affordable housing community on the 3.03-acre USPS Post Office site at 400 NW 7th Avenue, Fort Lauderdale.
+Active ground-floor uses designed for Avenue of the Arts — gallery, cafe, bookstore, art co-op.
+Six stories of structured parking with residential above.
+Unit sizes based on Seven on Seventh.
+AMI levels 30–80% with workforce and special populations housing.
+This is not hypothetical — conceptual design is complete, Green Mills Group is running financial models, and the site is in the NW-Progresso CRA with a confirmed extension through 2035.

 |---|---|---|